-Use existing resources to quickly build and deliver applications.
+Use existing resources to quickly build and deliver business applications.

 Empower cross-functional teams to make faster decisions with baked-in collaboration.

-Increase developer productivity with elements like Software Development Kits (SDKs), visual UIs, and recyclable components such as APIs.
+Increase developer productivity with elements like Software Development Kits (SDKs), visual UIs, and recyclable components such as Application Programming Interfaces (APIs).

 The term low-code indicates that there may be some coding expertise needed.
 Yes, there is some coding knowledge required for this type of solution; however, a smaller percentage of participants in the development lifecycle need this skill.